Maiolica: History of production

+In the fifteenth century, Florentine wares spurred the production of maiolica at Arezzo and Siena.
 Italian maiolica reached an astonishing degree of perfection in this period.
 In Romagna, Faenza, which gave its name to faience, produced fine maiolica from the early fifteenth century; it was the only significant city in which the ceramic production industry became a major part of the economy.
 Bologna produced lead-glazed wares for export.
 Orvieto and Deruta both produced maioliche in the fifteenth century.

 In the sixteenth century, maiolica production was established at Castel Durante, Urbino, Gubbio and Pesaro.
 The early sixteenth century saw the development of istoriato wares on which historical and mythical scenes were painted in great detail.
 The State Museum of Medieval and Modern Art in Arezzo claims to have Italy's largest collection of istoriato wares.
 Istoriato wares are also well represented in the British Museum, London.

-Some maiolica was produced as far north as Padua, Venice and Turin and as far south as Palermo and Caltagirone in Sicily and Laterza in Apulia.
+Some maiolica was produced as far north as Padua, Venice and Turin and as far south as Palermo and Caltagirone in Sicily, and Laterza in Apulia.
 In the seventeenth century, Savona began to be a prominent place of manufacture.

 The variety of styles that arose in the sixteenth century defies classification.
 Goldthwaite notes that Paride Berardi's morphology of Pesaro maioliche comprises four styles in 20 sub-groups; Tiziano Mannoni categorized Ligurian wares in four types, eight sub-categories, and 36 further divisions; Galeazzo Cora's morphology of Montelupo's production is in 19 groups and 51 categories.
 The diversity of styles can best be seen in a comparative study of apothecary jars produced between the 15th and 18th centuries.
 Italian cities encouraged the pottery industry by offering tax relief, citizenship, monopoly rights, and protection from outside imports.

 An important mid-sixteenth century document for the techniques of maiolica painting is the treatise of Cipriano Piccolpasso.
-The work of individual sixteenth-century masters like Nicola da Urbino, Francesco Xanto Avelli, Guido Durantino and Orazio Fontana of Urbino, Mastro Giorgio of Gubbio and Maestro Domenigo of Venice has been noted.
+The work of individual sixteenth-century masters like Nicola da Urbino, Francesco Xanto Avelli, Guido Durantino and Orazio Fontana of Urbino, Mastro Giorgio of Gubbio, and Maestro Domenigo of Venice has been noted.
 Gubbio lustre used greenish yellow, strawberry pink, and ruby red colours.